-- Investment (other than dividend income) grows free from UK capital gains tax and income tax. - In the event of death before age 75, a tax-free cash lump sum or pension may be paid out; usually this will be whole of the deceased member's accrued fund. - In the event of death after age 75, a lump sum or pension may be paid out; this will be taxable at the recipient's marginal rate. - Our SSAS fully incorporates the flexibility offered from April 2015, there is no compulsion to purchase an annuity.
+- Investment (other than dividend income) grows free from UK capital gains tax and income tax. - In the event of death before the age of 75, a tax-free cash lump sum or pension may be paid out; usually this will be the whole of the deceased member's accrued fund. - In the event of death after the age of 75, a lump sum or pension may be paid out; this will be taxable at the recipient's marginal rate. - Our SSAS fully incorporates the flexibility offered from April 2015, there is no compulsion to purchase an annuity.